 Associate of Science Core Requirements

-Courses that focus on skills, techniques, and procedures specific to the

-student's major are not accepted as part of the core.
+Courses that focus on skills, techniques, and procedu student's major are not accepted as part of the core.
+Courses that focus on skills, techniques, and procedures specific to the student's major are not accepted as part of the core.

 Humanities/Fine Arts 6 Hours

 PHL 115 3

 ENG 111 3

 Natural Science/ Mathematics 6 Hours

 Natural Science OR Math 6

 Social/Behavioral Sciences 3 Hours

 Elective 3

 Other 2 Hours

 GEN 100 1

 IPE 200 1

 Total 17 Hours